The computational landscape of general physical theories: Methods

 \subsection{Constructing affine circuits}

-The next step towards Theorem~\ref{mainresult} is to construct a family of circuits that can simulate an arbitrary AffTM.
-The final step will then be to show that the collection of all such circuit families is available in a specific non-free theory that satisfies tomographic locality and causality.
+The next step towards Theorem~\ref{mainresult} is to construct a family of circuits that can simulate a proper, efficient AffTM.
 The construction of the circuits is based on that used by Yao in \cite{Yao} to construct quantum circuits that simulate a quantum Turing Machine (and also on that of \cite{BooleanCircuits1, BooleanCircuits2} for circuits that simulate a probabilistic Turing machine).
 As before, let \textbf{M} be a proper and efficient AffTM with alphabet $\Sigma$, set of states $Q$ and transition amplitudes $\delta(q,a,\tau,q',a')\in\mathbb{Q}$ with $\tau \in\{\leftarrow,\circ,\rightarrow\}$; the symbols $\leftarrow$, $\rightarrow$ and $\circ$ are interpreted as the tape head of the AffTM moving to the left, moving to the right, and remaining stationary.
 Here $\delta$ is the transition weight of \textbf{M} to change to state $q'$, print $a'$ on the tape and move according to $\tau$, if the machine is currently in state $q$ and reading $a$.
 The condition on the weights in order for \textbf{M} to be an AffTM is: $\sum_{\tau,q',a'}\delta(q,a,\tau,q',a')=1$ for all $q\in Q$, $a\in \Sigma$.

 We may denote any configuration of the AffTM by a real basis vector

 where the index $-t \le i \le t$ denotes the $i$th cell of the tape and $t$ is the run time of the AffTM (there are $2t+1$ cells, numbered from $-t$ to $t$).
 Here $s_i$ takes on value $0$ when the head is not at cell $i$, value $1$ when it is at cell $i$ and the transition step has not occurred and value $2$ when the head has just moved according to a transition and is now at cell $i$.
 Note that we can represent $s_i$ with two bits.
 The label $q_i$ denotes the internal state of the machine at cell $i$, so $q_i\in Q\cup\{\emptyset\}$, where $q_i=\emptyset$ if and only if $s_i=0$; and $a_i \in \Sigma$ denotes the alphabet character printed on cell $i$.
 It is clear that $\ell$ bits, where $\ell=2+\bigl\lceil\log(|Q|{+}1)\bigr\rceil+\bigl\lceil\log(|\Sigma|)\bigr\rceil$, are required to represent the information at each cell.
 One can thus think of these basis vectors as being encoded by strings in $\{0,1\}^{(2t+1)\ell}$.